MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/select-device-icon.md

 ---
-title: Select device icon in the Device Metadata Authoring Wizard
+title: Select Device Icon in the Device Metadata Authoring Wizard
 description: Select device icon in the Device Metadata Authoring Wizard
 keywords:
 - Select device icon in the Device Metadata Authoring Wizard